LiamJCates/Programming-Notes/C++/Types&Values/Classes/CopyMove.md

 This parameter is an alias of the source object and is the handle you have in writing your custom copy code.
 You would use the copy constructor to ensure a deep copy

-he copy constructor has ensured deep copy in cases such as function calls:
+The copy constructor has ensured deep copy in cases such as function calls:
 MyString sayHello("Hello from String Class");
 UseMyString(sayHello);